Pollen and Pollination

 Other plants produce both a male and a female flower.
 This requires bridging

-a much larger distance to bring the male pollen to the female flower for
+a much larger distance to bring the male pollen to the stamen in the female

-proper pollination.
-This is where the impact of a declining bee population
+flower for pollination to occur.
+This is where the impact of a declining

 Identification of Male and Female Flowers: